paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-805-safe-containers-for-international-cargo.md

 (2) **Testing, inspection, and initial approval.—** — The owner of a container submitted to the procedure established by the Secretary for testing, inspection, and initial approval, and the manufacturer of a container that submits a design to the procedure established by the Secretary for testing, inspection, and initial approval, shall pay or reimburse the Secretary for the expenses arising from the testing, inspection, or approval.

-(3) **Credit to appropriation.—** — Amounts received by the Secretary as reimbursement shall be credited to the appropriation for operating expenses of the Coast Guard.
+(3) **Credit to appropriation.—** — Amounts received by the Secretary as reimbursement shall be credited to the appropriation for operations and support of the Coast Guard.

 **(c) Presumption Based on Safety Approval Plate.—** A container bearing a safety approval plate authorized by a country that is a party to the Convention is presumed to be in a safe condition unless there is significant evidence that the container is in a condition that creates an obvious risk to safety.